Nadine2016/pxdocs/content/portworx-install-with-kubernetes/cloud/ibm/_index.md

 - Decide if you want to enable Portworx volume encryption (Step 4).
 - If you use non-SDS worker nodes, [add raw, unformatted, and unmounted block storage](https://cloud.ibm.com/docs/containers?topic=containers-portworx#create_block_storage) to your worker nodes.

-For more information about how to install the Portworx Helm chart, see the [IBM Cloud Kubernetes Service documentation](https://cloud.ibm.com/docs/containers?topic=containers-portworx#install_portworx).
+For more information about how to install the Portworx Helm chart, see the [IBM Cloud Kubernetes Service](https://cloud.ibm.com/docs/containers?topic=containers-portworx#install_portworx) or [Red Hat OpenShift on IBM Cloud ](https://cloud.ibm.com/docs/openshift?topic=openshift-portworx#install_portworx) documentation.

 ## Step 6: Add Portworx storage to your apps